 “united states” AND (opinion OR “public opinion” OR attitudes OR beliefs) AND (immigra* OR “illegal immigra*” OR “illegal aliens”)

-"Moving from a Research Question to a Search Strategy" by Mandy Swygart-Hobaugh is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+"Moving from a Research Question to a Search Strategy" model and worksheet by Mandy Swygart-Hobaugh is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 The Search Strategy Builder is a tool designed to teach you how to create a search string using Boolean logic.
 While it is not a database and is not designed to input a search, you should be able to cut and paste the results into most databases’ search boxes.